Welcome to our grammar lesson about the Spanish Present Perfect.

 |ellos||han hecho||han visto|

-2. Use of The Present Perfect
+Uses of the Present Perfect

 Hoy he jugado al fútbol.